Thuringia AfD fallout: How weak is Germany's CDU? | DW | 19.02.2020

 Kiesewetter added that "the AfD is a party with fascist roots, but we should not blame the voters." before reiterating the CDU mantra that it cannot cooperate with "heads of a party who are very, very right wing."

 Instead, he said his CDU should remain in the center of the political spectrum and not veer to the right to regain voters.
 The CDU has lost support in recent years and is now polling at around 27% nationally.
-In the last federal elections, in 2017, Merkel's party got 32.9% of the vote, whereas in 2013 it reached 41.5%.
+In the last federal election in 2017, Merkel's party took 32.9% of the vote, whereas in 2013 it reached 41.5%.

 Read more: Could Angela Merkel's CDU make a turn to the right?